Terraform the Hard Way

 Common approach

 The common approach is bobheadxi/deployments or chrnorm/deployment-action — both unofficial, both written in TypeScript, both adding to the supply-chain surface.
-But the problem with this is that it leads to almost nobody owning the GitHub App side of preview-environment plumbing in-house, and the question quietly becomes which third-party Action you bet on and how you handle it when the maintainer disappears.
+Almost nobody owns the GitHub App side of preview-environment plumbing in-house, so the question quietly becomes which third-party Action you bet on and how you handle it when the maintainer disappears.

 17